As an elected City Councilmember, Scott has served our city on the following council-related boards and commissions:

 - Placer County Water Agency (PCWA) – Roseville Water Committee

-- The naming of Facilities / Park Naming Subcommittee
+- Facilities / Park Naming Subcommittee

 - South Placer Wastewater Authority (past vice-chair)